 What’s more, these are small and friendly dogs, so they have very little to offer in terms of visually intimidating someone away from you and your family.

 However, the one benefit that Border Jack dogs are often regarded as good guard dogs for – at least as a deterrent – is that they’re very vocal.

 This dog will kick up a fuss with some woofing and yapping as soon as he or she senses a stranger – and although that’s often annoying, it has some advantages here.

 Border Jacks are fearless, lively, smart, and vocal dogs with great working ability.

 If trained properly, these entertaining, affectionate, and devoted dogs can make excellent family dogs.
 Once fully grown, they could become the perfect running partners of their owners.

-Although they are friendly and warm towards people, they don’t like abusive or harsh behavior.
+Although they are friendly and warm towards people, they don’t like abusive or harsh behaviour.